UCF/Athena-Framework/docs/getting-started/javascript.md

 **Athena does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {% endcallout %}

-## Util
+## Transitions

-All Athena Javascript depend on `util.js`, which is compiled in Athena's minified Javascript by default. `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
+Transition.js, already included in Athena's framework.min.js, is a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.